BytePhoenixCoding/BlockchainTokenSniper/README.md

 TELEGRAM GROUP: https://t.me/joinchat/LivGs7b26iBkNWE0 - please join to assist in development, ask questions, share any successes etc.

+# BSCTokenSniper v1.2 Beta

+Improvements:

+- Added code blacklist (code_exceptions.txt): the program will ignore any program with code that is in this file

+- Added min liquidity checker (won't buy token unless it has certain amount of liquidity) - edit threshold in config.json

+- Fixed issue with buy - saying transaction failed when it was fine

+- changed to websocketprovider instead of httpprovider - alot more reliable and also faster, should be less crashing as well

+- you can now change websocketprovider node in config.json instead of being in code

+Also massive thanks to Christiaan Van AS and Muhammed Nurhaqqin and everyone else on Telegram for development and helping with this project.

 # BSCTokenSniper v1.1

 Just a few improvements, but largely untested.
 Would greatly appreciate if you could give me feedback.
 Thanks!